 However, fruit hedges need a different treatment still, as most trees & shrubs in hedges only produce flowers (and therefore nuts & berries) on growth over one year old, so annual pruning will result in less food to be foraged by you or your local wildlife.

-Need the helping hands of our pro-pruners to shape your trees and hedges in garden masterpieces bursting with vitality?
+Need the helping hands of our pro-pruners to shape your trees and hedges into garden masterpieces bursting with vitality?
 Talk to us about your garden.